harry-wood/emea-on-rails/src/index.md

 <div class="content" markdown=1>

 # What is EMEA on Rails?
+{: .title}
+The conference experience, minus the jetlag!
+Join us online on June 9, 2021 {: .subtitle}

 There are so many Rubyists in Europe, the Middle East, and Africa, but we haven't managed to gather much in the past year, and we could definitely learn a lot from each other.
 Let's get together (virtually for now) and experience some of the excitement of an international conference (remember those?), without jetlag or timezone challenges!